CIFNet: An Analytic Neural Learning Framework for Efficient and Calibrated Class-Incremental Learning: Experimental Evaluation

 \subsection{Ablation Study}

-To validate the design choices of CIFNet, we conducted an ablation study on the CIFAR-100 dataset with class increments of 5 and 10, corresponding to 20 and 10 tasks, respectively.
-We systematically evaluated the impact of two key components: the expansion buffer and the oversampling strategy for stored samples.
+To validate the key design choices of CIFNet, we conduct ablation studies on CIFAR-100 under 5- and 10-class increments (20 and 10 tasks, respectively).
+The analysis covers three aspects: the contribution of CIFNet-specific components, the effect of classifier choice under a frozen representation, and the sensitivity to buffer size and sampling strategy.

-Table~\ref{tab:ablation} reports the results, while Figure~\ref{fig:ablation_curve} illustrates the incremental learning performance across tasks.
-The results reveal that removing either component leads to a notable performance drop.
-Specifically, omitting the expansion buffer yields the largest decrease, reducing $\bar{A}$ by more than 30 points in the 5-class setting and nearly 25 points in the 10-class setting.
-This highlights the buffer’s crucial role in mitigating catastrophic forgetting and maintaining long-term knowledge retention.
-Excluding the oversampling strategy also negatively impacts performance, as it fails to adequately balance class distributions during training, leading to biased updates and poorer final accuracy.

-In contrast, the full method, which integrates both the expansion buffer and oversampling, consistently achieves the highest overall accuracy and final performance ($A_K$).
-These results confirm that both components are indispensable for ensuring stable incremental learning and a uniform representation of past and new classes.